 Advanced Features

 Educators can also take advantage of Braille Blaster’s advanced features, such as the ability to preview the Braille output before embossing.
 This step allows for checking accuracy and making any necessary adjustments.
 It’s particularly useful when dealing with intricate math equations that require precise formatting.
+If you would like to combine this with a graph, Desmos is your key with Tiger software.

 Moreover, the ability to seamlessly switch between UEB and Nemeth within the same document saves time and ensures consistency across educational materials.
 This dual-mode capability is essential for creating comprehensive resources that cater to different learning needs.

 Using Word’s Math Editor, Braille Blaster, and a Braille embosser not only streamlines the creation of accessible math materials but also enhances the educational experience for visually impaired students.
 This efficient process ensures that high-quality Braille math content is readily available, supporting inclusive education and empowering students to succeed in their studies.
 By implementing this workflow, educators can deliver timely, accurate, and accessible learning materials that meet the diverse needs of all students.
+Here are options if you would like to use NVDA for Math.
+And to take any math 1 step further in creating graphics, Tiger and graphic embosser will take you there.

 More lessons on our YouTube Channel.